w3f/polkadot-wiki/docs/learn/learn-governance.md

 Public referenda must be agreed upon using a positive bias to mitigate attacks by malicious or ill-conceived proposals.
 Conversely, when a proposal is unanimously voted in favor by the council, it benefits from using the negative bias.
-Here we assume that if the council proposes a referendum, then low turnout is less problematic.
-Also, the council members have strong technical knowledge about the system and we assume changes proposed by the council are backed by solid justifications.
+Here we assume that low turnout is less problematic if the council proposes a referendum.
+Also, the council members have strong technical knowledge about the system, and we assume solid justifications back changes proposed by the council.

 :::